ibm-apiconnect/lifecycle/api-products.md

 The identity of the product is the combination of the name and the version values in the info section (e.g. climbon:1.0.0).
-The product version value is defaulted to 1.0.0 based on the [Semantic Versioning](http://semver.org) MAJOR.MINOR.PATCH syntax.
+The product version value is typically defaulted to 1.0.0 based on the [Semantic Versioning](http://semver.org) MAJOR.MINOR.PATCH syntax.